 Another thing is that, you may have to buy some license for your portal users, as only then you will be able to work with the registered users.

-Now I am not the kind of person who would leave you in a dilemma about the concept, instead i’ll be providing workarounds for the cons mentioned.
+Now I am not the kind of person who would leave you in a dilemma about the concept, instead I’ll be providing solutions for the cons mentioned.
 First thing first, you’ll have to buy user licenses, there is no workaround for that, except if you decide that you don’t need user registration.

 I want you to know that, while I was writing the entire post, I was not talking without proper proof.
 We at Webkul have actually implemented this idea and the end result was Wedgecommerce.
 An eCommerce platform built native on Salesforce.
 Although this post is not about Wedgecommerce, for that we have separate posts on Wedgecommerce.com.
 What I meant is, I believe that it is a good idea to use the power of Salesforce as much as you can, after all you paid for that.
 And if you are feeling too tired to write the classes for an eCommerce, then you can always take Wedgecommerce as an alternative.